Justinfact/imc-ilms/README.md

   **Q: IMC Installer shows an error related to Timezone.
 What should I do?**

   A: This is due to a known issue with MySQL JDBC Driver for IMC.
+The script since v0.9 fixes this automatically for you, but here are the instructions to fix it manually.
 Please set the default timezone in the /etc/my.cnf by setting your server's time offset from UTC, following are some examples:

 default-time-zone = ‘-06:00’